 And of course my version of the Ninth Gate or the Nonus Porta as it should be called.

 I ferment my own dyes from plant extracts, these colours are black plums, cherry and cochineal.

 1611 first issue Faerie Queene with inlays

-page to be completed but you can continue your journey here
+I'll keep adding to this page........ you can continue your journey here

 Next page How to gild a Royal binding.